 The entrepreneurial process made the young students think independently, organize themselves as a team, and act as a team for the initiative to succeed.
 It also made them understand that even if something does not work out, they can overcome it by rethinking how to solve the problem.

 The children were divided into groups, where each group was responsible for guiding the activity in another classroom.

 Some of the students prepared presentations on the subject of Lag BaOmer, while others took care of the materials, resulting in two groups collaborating.

 Teacher Dalit summarized the entrepreneurial process that the students underwent as follows:

-The brilliance in their eyes, the feeling that they did it alone and succeeded, gave them the feeling that if they will, they can.
+The spark in their eyes, the feeling that they did it alone and succeeded, gave them the sense that if they wanted to, they could.

 There was fruitful cooperation between the various groups.
-Students volunteered to help other groups if there was something missing.
+Students volunteered to help other groups if something was missing.

 It was enjoyable to see them with sparkling eyes, happy, and lots of satisfaction."